silitics/rpi-derive-key/README.md

 ### Status Information and Checks

-To print status information:
+To print status information, run:

 ```
 rpi-derive-key status
 ```

-To check that the secret has been properly initialized:
+To check that the secret has been properly initialized, run:

 ```
 rpi-derive-key check